1000 Miles of Sebring: History

 The second race, originally scheduled for 20 March 2020, was cancelled as a result of the COVID-19 pandemic.
 On 11 March, minutes after Donovan Mitchell and Rudy Gobert returned a positive coronavirus test, causing the NBA to cancel the Utah Jazz at Oklahoma City Thunder match, the United States Department of State announced a suspension of travel by non-US citizens from Europe to the United States.
 Many of the drivers and team personnel were in Europe, and thus would be unable to travel to the United States for the race.
 The next day, the WEC announced the cancellation of the race.
 The 2020 race was also planned to include a time change in the schedule.
 Previously, the race had run from 4 p.m. to midnight, with the short duration between the 1,000 Mile race and 12 Hour race causing challenges for track and support personnel as well as drivers competing in both races.
 The change, which had the 1,000 Mile race scheduled from 12 p.m. to 8 p.m., ensured a 15-hour break between the WEC race and the 12 Hours of Sebring the following day.
 The race was again not held in 2021 as European restrictions were still in effect.

+It was held in 2022 and 2023 when the contract between ACO and Sebring ended.
+The reformulation of the calendar with the introduction of new tracks and mainly the prologue and first round at Qatar, made difficult to keep Sebring in the calendar in its traditional date and the US round was replaced by COTA in Austin.